-Next is a literal big struggle scene, rolling around on the floor, noisy big struggle between brother and sister after they make different decisions about going to school (and not).
+Next is a literal fight scene, rolling around on the floor, noisy big struggle between brother and sister after they make different decisions about going to school (and not).
 This is an outworking of the psychological turmoil each is having on the inside.

 The third big struggle is the one between Ame and nature.
 The rain storm that closes the school.
 Ame takes off into the mountains to look after his secret animal business.
 Meanwhile, Yuki waits in school for her mother to pick her up, while Hana’s off looking for her son.
 She comes face to face with a bear and is terrified.
 (The Bears Are Bad News trope.)
 But then two bear cubs turn up and she sees the ‘humanity’ in the fearsome wild animals.
 She falls down a cut bank and is knocked out briefly.

 I figured out why you made me plant so much.
 We’re all in that together.

 She tells her dead wolf husband that she was wrong about moving to the whop whops because it’s isolated – in the rural area she is surrounded by more people.
 But it was a good decision.

 There is another talk to the drivers’ licence altar when she realises her children are starting to make their own decisions.

 After meeting the fox sensei Hana decides to let her own children make their decisions about whether they’ll live the rest of their lives as human or as wolves.